 Here’s attendee Stephanie House: “You have to think about the whole city of Fort Myers, and all the things that come with it.
 It's not going to be just today; it's going to be the future of Fort Myers and the future of the police department.”

-After all the comments, City Attorney Grant Alley took to the podium to clarify questions after several council members claimed they weren’t properly informed about the full implications of what they were considering.
+After all the comments, City Attorney Grant Alley took to the podium to clarify questions when several council members claimed they weren’t properly informed about the full implications of what they were considering.

 Related stories